When your application to become an English Language Assistant has been accepted, the next step will be to prepare for your placement.

 When searching for accommodation, do not go on viewings alone, or advertise your phone number in public places.

 If you can't find something immediately, don't panic.
 The time it takes to find a suitable place to live varies from place to place.
-Ask as many people as you can for help if you need it.

 Education and lesson planning